markoleptic/Software-Engineering-Project/README.md

 - confirmationController: validates the link that user recieved in email from registerController, and changes the value of "confirmed" variable in the database
 - loginController: finds username and password in database and compares them with user input from frontend.
 Updates the refreshToken in the databse, returns a cookie to the user with the refreshToken, and returns the username and accessToken to the frontend
 - logoutController: deletes user cookie and refreshToken from database
-- recsController: nothing yet
+- recsController: communicates with database to send anime info to frontend
 - refreshTokenController: returns new accestoken and username
 - registerController: creates confirmation token, creates new user in database, sends email to the user

 ### middleware
 - credentials.js: checks that api user is part of allowedOrigins
-- verifyJWT.js: supposed to check that the frontend header request to make sure their access token is valid, not sure if working
+- verifyJWT.js: supposed to check that the frontend header request to make sure their access token is valid

 ### models
-- index.js: boilerplate code that initially creates the database, can ignore
+- index.js: boilerplate code that initially creates the database
 - users.js: defines an individual database table (users), and defines all the variables and constraints for variables
+- anime.js: defines an individual database table (anime), and defines all the variables and constraints for variables
+- userwatched.js: defines an individual database table (userwatched), which tracks all of the anime for a given user

 ### routes
 - all of the routes are just used to link to the controllers for a certain type of request.
 All of our requests only have one type of request, so this could've just been collapsed into server.js